 The loose railings, which are a safety hazard as well as a code violation, are also a result of water infiltration.
 If the spaces where the railing posts penetrate the concrete are not properly caulked, or the caulking has deteriorated, water seeps in and eventually rusts the posts.
 As the metal oxidizes, the rust on the post accumulates and pushes against the surrounding concrete, loosening the posts from their footings and creating additional cracks, allowing more water to enter and furthering loosening the posts.

-To determine how extensive the deterioration is throughout the balconies and what level of repairs are necessary, the first step is to hire a qualified engineer or architect to conduct a thorough survey.
+first step is to hire a qualified engineer or architect to conduct a thorough survey.
 Working from a scaffold to fully access all the balcony areas, the engineer/architect will select an apartment line with balconies that show obvious signs of deterioration.
 Using a mallet to sound out the concrete, the engineer/architect will determine which areas are the most badly damaged and if the balconies are still structurally sound.
 Another sign to look for is ponding water, which indicates the balcony is not correctly sloped, preventing proper drainage.

 As part of the survey, the engineer/architect may request investigative probes of the concrete (conducted by a contractor) to determine underlying conditions.
 In some cases, the engineer/architect may determine that a core sample—an approximately 4-inch-wide circular cut through the entire thickness of the concrete—needs to be taken.
 The core sample will be tested to determine the compressive strength of the concrete; it will also show the extent of damage through the entire thickness of the concrete slab.
 Investigative probes will determine if the steel reinforcement is rusted, which could lead to structural weakness.
 Keep in mind that to fully view the balconies' surfaces and conduct the probes, the carpeting and any other type of covering as well as the aluminum cladding will have to be removed.